SpectroFinance/SpectroCoin-Merchant-API/README.md

 ## Validating callbacks

-Requests coming from Spectro Coin to merchant pages are also signed.
+Requests coming from SpectroCoin to merchant pages are also signed.
 Merchant must validate signature of the request.
 Request signature to be validated must be **Base64 decoded**.
 Request must be converted to **UTF-8 URL encoded concatenated parameters** of one string line including parameter names and ordered in specific sequence specified in documentation.